 Uncle Bill never really talked about the war.

 I only knew about his service from several mementos he had on display in his knotty pine basement.
 There was a German helmet, a cracked gas mask, and four beaten-up rifles he had scavenged from the battlefield.
-All were interesting objects, but my favorite keepsake was a black and white picture of Uncle Bill – along with his crew – beside a B-17.
+All were interesting objects, but my favorite keepsake was a sepia-toned picture of Uncle Bill – along with his crew – beside a B-17.
 It would take almost 25 years, and my being cast in a production of Stalag 17, before I screwed up the courage to broach Uncle Bill on a difficult subject: His last mission in that Flying Fortress and the time he spent as a prisoner of war.

 Veterans like Uncle Bill – the men and women Tom Brokaw titled “The Greatest Generation” – are passing away today at a rate of just over 600 a day, according to the Veteran’s Administration.
 Of the 16 million who served our nation in World War II, only about one million veterans remain.

 Also fleeting are the airships which carried the fight to the enemy throughout the war.
 Of the 12,731 B-17’s built by the Boeing Company, along with wartime partners Douglas and Lockheed (Vega), only a dozen are still flying.

 This weekend, Marylanders will have an opportunity to see one of these rare birds, and perhaps take a ride on the iconic plane, as the B-17 from the movie Memphis Belle makes a stop at Martin State Airport.
 Last Monday (Labor Day), my colleague, Wayne Countryman, and I were privileged to join two veterans and their families for a tour of the Memphis Belle and a taste of the flying experience awaiting area enthusiasts.